Ambikagiri Raichoudhury

 Ambikagiri Raichoudhury (1885–1967) was an Assamese poet, lyricist, singer, powerful prose writer, news worker, magazine editor, patriotic, social-worker and the leading freedom fighter of India's freedom struggle.
 He is known as Assam Kesari.
-He was elected president of the Assam Sahitya Sabha in 1950.
+He was elected president of the Asam Sahitya Sabha in 1950 of Margherita session.

 Early life

-Raichoudhory was born in the famous Kshatriya Kayastha Raichoudhury family of Barpeta.
+Raichoudhory was born in the famous Raichoudhury family of Barpeta.
 His father was Krishnaram Raichowdhury and his mother was Devika Devi.
 After his primary education in Barpeta, he studied in class VIII of high English school in Guwahati.
 Then he joined the Swadeshi Movement and social development work from 1904 to 1905 by.
 He, along with a few other youths, students and formed a British Opposition Anarchist team during this period.
 As a result, the British government captured Ambikagiri in Barpeta from 1908 to 1915.